elephantscale/es-training-new/course-outlines/Cybersecurity/SolarWinds-webinar.md

 * US has invested billions of dollars in Einstein, a system designed to detect digital intrusions
 * SolarWinds hack was what's known as a "supply chain" attack
 * supply chain threat should be treated more seriously
-* See recent Azure buziness partner hack
+* See recent Azure business partner hack

 ![](../images/pexels-photomix-company-226746.jpg)

 ---